 Our top 5 polishes

-1. You can now roll back CI job deployments
+1. Rollbacks for CI job deployments

 The ability to roll back a continuous integration (CI) job run was a heavily requested feature.
 Many Gearcitizens were surprised to learn that this functionality didn’t already exist.
-Of course, it was already possible in Gearset to roll back manual deployments, so the logic for this rollback functionality was already in our codebase, and one of our developers was able to implement this feature by the end of polish week.
+It was already possible in Gearset to roll back manual deployments, so the logic for this rollback functionality was already in our codebase, and one of our developers was able to implement this feature by the end of polish week.

-2. Your CI job history page now shows in-progress runs
+2. CI job history shows in-progress runs

 Also on CI jobs, we recognized internally it was a little challenging to view the progress of a running CI job, as it wouldn’t appear on the CI job’s history page until the run was complete.
 We felt it was important to see all the information relating to a single job, including an in-progress run, in a single shared location.
 We want to reduce the need to navigate around from page to page as much as possible, and this feature felt like a relatively straightforward way to host all information relating to a CI job in one place.

-3. The history page for data deployments now loads faster
+3. Data deployment history now loads faster

 It’s incredibly important to us that the Gearset app has great performance and responsiveness.
 That’s why one of the polish week tasks was to improve the loading speed of the data deployments history page.
 We identified the slow loading of this page, especially for customers with a long history of deployments, as a pain point we wanted to address.